mirandajaorenzo26/weather-app/README.md

 # Weather App
-A simple weather app using html, css, and javascript.
+A Simple and Mobile-Responsive Weather App with HTML, CSS, and JavaScript, Powered by OpenWeather's API.